Bgajski/PY.PcapCompare/README.md

 Reset and Exit: Clear selections and the plot with "Reset", and close the application with "Exit"

-# Required Libraries

-tkinter: For creating the GUI application

-matplotlib: For generating the bar plots

-seaborn: For enhancing the visual appeal of the plots

-pandas: For data manipulation and analysis

-pyshark: For parsing and extracting data from PCAP files

 # Code Overview

 PCAP Compare GUI: The main GUI application for selecting PCAP files and displaying protocol comparison plots